 There are lots of choices for where your career can develop during our Corporate Finance programme, so we’ll give you all the help you need to decide which path is right for you.
 First things first, we’ll bring you up-to-speed through a company induction and then you’ll join your team.
+You will receive specific training in the two years by our training provider.
 As well as getting to work on real client projects, you may also get the chance to travel and take part in internal training sessions.

-As you progress through the programme, you’ll take on more responsibilities, broadening your transactions knowledge, sector understanding and professional skills.
-And, if you’ve done a good job you may find yourself promoted by the time the programme’s finished.
+As you progress through the programme, you will take on more responsibilities, broadening your transactions knowledge, sector understanding and professional skills.
+And, if you’ve done a good job you may find yourself promoted by the time the programme is finished.